ArcadeData/arcadeanalytics/README.md

     }
 </script>
 ```
-* The copy file option in webpack-common.js
+* The copy-file option in webpack-common.js
 ```js
 { from: './src/main/webapp/sw.js', to: 'sw.js' },
 ```